CHRISTOPHER SUNG

 Project Introduction

-During my 7-month internship at Landsure, I had the opportunity to research, present designs and test the new solutions for the recently published “Change Name on Title” product.
 The "Change Name on Title" service provides a legal and straightforward way for individuals to update their property title if they have changed their name.

 Enhance efficiency and accuracy of applications being handed in.